dgrijalva/jwt-go/README.md

 ## What's in the box?

 This library supports the parsing and verification as well as the generation and signing of JWTs.
-Current supported signing algorithms are RSA256 and HMAC SHA256, though hooks are present for adding your own.
+Current supported signing algorithms are HMAC SHA, RSA, RSA-PSS, and ECDSA, though hooks are present for adding your own.

 ## Parse and Verify